hCaptcha/HCaptcha-ios-sdk/README.md

 -----

 Add [hCaptcha](https://www.hcaptcha.com/) to your project.
-This library automatically handles hCaptcha's events and retrieves the validation token or notifies you to present the challenge if invisibility is not possible.
+This library automatically handles hCaptcha's events and returns a validation token, presenting the challenge via a modal if needed.

 #### _Warning_ ⚠️

-To properly secure your application, you will still need to send the token received here to your server for server-side validation via the `siteverify` endpoint on hcaptcha.com.
+To secure your application, you need to send the token received here to your backend for server-side validation via the `api.hcaptcha.com/siteverify` endpoint.

 ## Installation